Meeden: History

-The Dutch Reformed church dates from around 1400 and has an attached tower which was built around 1500.
+The Dutch Reformed Church dates from around 1400 and has an attached tower that was built around 1500.

 Meeden was home to 1,231 people in 1840.
 It was an independent municipality until the municipal restructuring in 1990, after which Meeden became a part of the municipality of Menterwolde.
-The village council objected the move, because they preferred to be merged with Veendam due to historical and geographic similarities.
+The village council objected to the move because they preferred to be merged with Veendam due to historical and geographic similarities.
 In 2019, Meeden became part of the municipality of Midden-Groningen.